North Meridian

 Do not hesitate to schedule an appointment with your dentist in Indianapolis at Indy Dental Group if you notice any of these symptoms, as prompt treatment of gum disease is vital for its successful treatment.
 When you schedule an appointment, we will examine your gums and teeth to check for periodontal pockets, which are the spaces between the teeth and gums that indicate the presence of infection.
 Once the pockets have passed a certain depth we will recommend periodontal treatment.

-The periodontal treatment that is right for you will depend on the severity of your gum disease.
+The periodontal treatment that’s right for you will depend on the severity of your gum disease.
 In the beginning stages, when the pockets are just around 2 to 4 millimeters deep, gum disease is usually easily reversible.
 Your dentist may recommend a couple of extra visits to our office as well as improved dental hygiene habits at home.
-Removing plaque and bacteria can be enough to reverse the condition if it has not yet progressed.
+Removing plaque and bacteria can be enough to reverse the condition in this case.

 How Can I Prevent Gum Disease?